Skip to navigation Skip to content

 2

-Customer is able to provide the information needed to complete the update + Read more ...
+Customer can provide the information needed to complete the update

-• On the Real Estate/Business Identifying (REBI) screen, update the Principal Home field if appropriate.
+• On the Real Estate/Business Identifying (REBI) screen, update the Principal Home field if appropriate and applicable Country field, if not previously recorded.
 Update the Sold/Gifted/Ceased field with the valid code using field help ('?')

-• On the RE screen, code the % Asset Owned, the Current Market Value $ and the Current House and Curt. $ fields as '0'.
+• On the RE screen, code the event date field as the date of event (DOV) and update previous coding for later DOVs if applicable % Asset Owned, the Current Market Value $ and the Current House and Curt. $ fields as '0'.

 Note: for overseas real estate, update the Foreign Income and Assets (FID) screen

-• Ask for relevant documents (including those showing any mortgage on the property) to be provided within 14 days.
+• Request the relevant documents (including documents showing any mortgage on the property).
 See Requesting information (CLK)

 • Record the details on a DOC